PacktPublishing/Software-Security-Testing/README.md

 # Note
 These labs were build to demonstrate security issues.
 Please make sure to stop the labs once you have completed course exercises.

-### Download a free PDF

- <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
-<p align="center"> <a href="https://packt.link/free-ebook/9781803244358">https://packt.link/free-ebook/9781803244358 </a> </p>